Root node & first script

 Attaching logic to the root node

-In the window that appears, fill in the following details & make sure C# is selected as language:
+In the window that appears, fill in the following details & make sure C# is selected as language & that the template checkbox is also on:

 Then click Create to create the Main.cs script.